nullfx/redis-graphql-server/readme.md

 ## Usage

-to install clone this repository, then run
+This module comes with some helper scripts, clone this repository, then run

 ```bash
 sh setup.sh
 ```

-to install any missing dependencies (docker, nodejs, npm, and dependent node modules)
+to install any missing dependencies (docker, nodejs, npm, and dependent node modules).

-once dependencies have been installed / updated and downloaded you can run the server by running the following command
+Once dependencies have been installed / updated and downloaded you can run the server by running the following command

 ```bash
 sh run.sh